benrifkah/benrifkah.github.io/about.md

 Through all of this I've completed training an served as a parenting instructor at [Break Through Learning Center](https://btlconline.com/) and volunteer as a web administrator and hour of code facilitator for my son's elementary school.
 I've also assisted the [International RRP ISA Center](http://rrpwebsite.org/) as a client liaison through their last website redesign.

-If your team is about making a difference in the world, in any business sector, then I'll probably notice you and reach out.
+If your team is about making a difference in the world, in any business sector, [I'd love to hear from you](http://goo.gl/forms/OJSoCD6WrvfH11p33).